Rusted2361/Product-Recommendation-System/README.md

 # Product-Recommendation-System
-My Graduate Capstone Project - This is a Product Recommendation System for a Local Wholesaler in India, using Python and Machine Learning
+My Graduate Capstone Project - This is a Product Recommendation System for a Local Wholesaler in Pakistan, using Python and Machine Learning

-Dataset :- About two and half years of data used for this project and is uploaded on GitHub (Sales Transactions-2017.csv, Sales Transactions-2018.csv, Sales Transactions-2019.csv)
+Dataset :- About two and half years of data used for this project and is uploaded on GitHub (Sales Transactions-2019.csv, Sales Transactions-2020.csv, Sales Transactions-2021.csv)

 Used Flask web framework in Python to publish the results on a web page

-Link to the web application :- https://product-recommendation-system.herokuapp.com/

-About the Project :- https://youtu.be/0FCxHEc_e8Q (This video provides an understanding about the company and the project)

 # Program Files